Fzz90/proj_gameLandingPage/README.md

 ---

 ## 🤖 AI Support Explanation
-- This landing page was created with the help of AI assistance in:
 - Structuring and writing HTML/CSS with best practices.
 - Adding smooth animations and interactive UI components.
 - Generating responsive and aesthetic design choices.